 The devices created in the previous step are now shown on the left hand side tree view.
 Selecting one of the devices displays its configuration tabs on the right.
 The HW Configuration tab allows access to the device's hardware configuration, (i.e. IO pins and display).
-Clicking on the selected pin will sequentially toggle through the available options for that pin.
+When you hover the mouse over a configurable I/O pin, the pin's options are displayed at the bottom, clicking on the selected pin will sequentially toggle through the available options for that pin.
 Select each pin and setup the pin configuration shown below.